Having a hard time figuring out how to get rid of mats in your cat’s fur?

 - Next, hold your cat’s hair in your fingers, just beneath the mat.

 - Use the comb to gently work through the mats using short strokes.

-Depending on the severity of the matting, you may want to take kitty to a professional groomer.
-The tips in the video below will also help.
+Depending on the severity of the matting, you may want to take your cat to a professional groomer.

-Once you’ve dealt with the mats at hand, it’s time to figure out how to prevent them from recurring in the future.
+Once you’ve dealt with the problems at hand, it’s time to figure out how to prevent them from recurring in the future.
 So, let’s check out some things that will help.

 How to Prevent Cat Hair Mats

 Preventing cat hair mats is all about caring for kitty from the inside out.
 Keep reading, and you’ll see what I mean.